garrandall/popular-music-data/tracks/club-at-the-end-of-the-street-elton-john.md

 That's where we meet
 Me and you rendezvous
 In the club at the end of the street
-Oooh where we meet
+Oh where we meet
-Oooh where we meet
+Oh where we meet
 Me and you rendezvous
 In the club at the end of the street